lunabulnes/vending.machine/README.md

 You can check the logs running `make logs`

-If you are feeling fancy you can execute `make dev` to start both the project and the logs.
+If you are feeling fancy you can execute `make debug` to start both the project and the logs.

 # How to run tests

 1. Make sure the project is up and running
-2. Run `make tests`
+2. Run `make test`

 Notice that this command is executing *phpstan* for code analysis and *phpcs* for code sniffing as well as running the *phpunit* test suite